 like many other stadiums built during the 1970s.
 Over

 79,000 red and gold seats in three tiers enclosed the entire

 Astroturf playing surface.

-In 1984, officials discussed adding a dome to Arrowhead Stadium.
-However,
+changes.
+In 1984, officials discussed adding a dome to Arrowhead Stadium,

-videoboard was added above the upper deck rim past the south endzone in
+added above the upper deck rim in the south endzone in 1991 and the

-in 1994, when the Astroturf playing field was replaced with natural grass.
+Astroturf playing field was replaced with grass in 1994.